Christopher Fenoglio writes about movies, music, sports, and other popular culture that inspire one’s daily faith journey.

 “When I sing the National Anthem in front of a large audience at a sporting event, I love to invite everyone to sing along with me.
 This is our nation’s song and it should be sung together.
 It’s not a song to ignore or cheer during or to use as an audition for a recording contract.
 No, it’s a song that speaks of our country’s strength and endurance in the face of bombardments and attacks.
 It’s a song that unites us and it should be sung together, loud and proud!” – Christopher Fenoglio

-Fenoglio will reach his goal of singing the National Anthem at all ballparks affiliated with the Chicago Cubs on March 15 at a 2018 Spring Training game for the Cubs at Sloan Park in Mesa, Arizona!
-Read more about Singing 4 the Cubs and watch videos in my blog posts.
+Fenoglio has sung the National Anthem at all of the current ballparks affiliated with the Chicago Cubs, as well as for the Vanderbilt Commodores, Nashville Predators, and the Tennessee Volunteers.
+Read more about Singing 4 the Cubs and watch videos of the performances at all of the ballparks here.
 You can see additional photos at the Singing 4 the Cubs page on Facebook.

 *Please note: As an Amazon Associate, I may earn a small commission from qualifying purchases on this website.

 As you can see we might be related.
 I am the grandson of Lawrence Fenolio (aka Fenoglio) who came to America I believe through Oklahoma and Texas.
 My father Lawrence ‘Bud’ Fenolio was born in Lehigh Oklahoma before being raised in Texarkansas, and then moving to California.
 Lawrence Fenolio changed the spelling of the family name for the California branch of the family dropping the “g” in order to make it easier for non-Italian to pronounce.

 We know there were / are Fenoglio’s in Texas (large grain farmers, in Montesque), there were family members in Detroit, and some in Topeka Kanasas.

 I am just reaching to see if we are related.
 I have a son named Christopher Fenolio.